 So many projects, so little time.
-I’ve made a start on the sequel to Revealed in Mist, Concealed in Shadow, and am three quarters of the way through the sequel to A Raging Madness, The Realm of Silence.
+I’ve made a start on the sequel to Revealed in Mist, Concealed in Shadow, and the sequel to A Raging Madness, The Realm of Silence is with beta readers and will be published in May.
 I’m aching to get to the next in series, Unkept Promises, in which Mia goes to Cape Town to retrieve her husband’s children by his mistress, who is dying.

 I’m also working on a novel for Scarsdale Publishing, House of Thorns.
-The theme is Marriage of Inconvenience, and I’m beginning to think about three or possibly four box set novellas for 2018.
+The theme is Marriage of Inconvenience, and delivery to the publishers is 1 March.
+I’m also beginning to think about three or possibly four box set novellas for 2018.

 My Christmas novella in last year’s Bluestocking Belles box set was the first in the series In the Halls of the Mountain King.
 My hero James is the eldest son of a man who once ruled a kingdom in the mountains between Turkmenistan and Iran.
 I hope to rewrite The Bluestocking and the Barbarian, Holly and Hopeful Hearts as a full novel as soon as I clear my decks a little.